bphall/tanzania_water_study/README.md

 - [Conclusions](#concl)

 ## Project Goals
-My aim was to predict the functionality of water pumps throughout villages in Tanzania, and perhaps forumalate some actionable response from the most important features.
+My aim was to predict the functionality of water pumps throughout villages in Tanzania, and perhaps formulate some actionable response from the most important features.

 ## Data Collection <a name='data'></a>
 The data was obtained from Taarifa (Rwandan News) and the Tanzanian Ministry of Water via the open prediction competition on [drivendata.org](https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/).
 Important features among 40 initial independent variables include: